 Technology is vital for trustees looking to thrive in the modern world.
 Automating data management processes and autonomous investment monitoring doesn’t just help to save resources, it also gives trustees the opportunity to focus on delivering a better overall client experience, to enable business growth.

 Trustees already use a variety of software to help them, including trust administration software, accounting systems, amongst others.
 But when it comes to data management and investment monitoring, many still rely on reports from investment consultants and the associated manual data consolidation and client reporting processes.
-Here are some of the key reasons trustees are turning to technology to help them with investment monitoring.
+Here are five the key reasons trustees are turning to technology to help them with investment monitoring.

 Eliminating the manual process of consolidating and reconciling data enables trustees to streamline their internal data management and investment monitoring workflows, reducing operational risk, improving bookkeeping integrity and freeing up time for higher-value interactions with clients.

 If these data inefficiencies are not solved, it has a direct impact on margins and recoverability – and mean that dependent processes cannot be scaled.
-A reliance on mundane, repetitive tasks may also fuel staff turnover and key person risk, damaging morale and heightening the danger that knowledge of mission-critical manual processes will be lost.
+A reliance on mundane, repetitive bookkeeping tasks may also fuel staff turnover and key person risk, damaging morale and heightening the danger that knowledge of mission-critical manual processes will be lost.

 Trust investment portfolios increasingly include alternative investments such as private equity, real estate and direct investments.
 The latest technology includes functionality that enables trustees to seamlessly update transaction and valuation data for any private assets, in dashboards that automatically consolidate this data with any publicly listed assets.